jonathan-laurent/AlphaZero.jl/docs/src/index.md

   as it enables to perform neural-network inference on large batches rather than evaluating board positions separately, thereby maximizing the GPU utilization.

+### Acknowledgements

+This material is based upon work supported by the United States Air Force and DARPA under Contract No. FA8750-18-C-0092.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the United States Air Force and DARPA.